ngernest/ngernest.github.io/README.md

   * If not, run `opam install soupault`.
 * Run `soupault` in the top-level directory.
 * Serve the `docs/` directory (e.g. with `python3 -m http.server --directory docs`) and visit the page at `http://localhost:8000/`.
+* Make sure you're using an Opam switch with OCaml 4.13.1 installed!